gjyoungjr/climate-match-making/README.md

 # Climate Match Maker

-An open source AI platform that uses a semantic search engine and knowledge graph to connect climate tech builders.## Running locally
+An open-source AI platform that uses a knowledge graph to connect climate tech builders working on similar problems and interests.

+## Running locally

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.